anthonyrisinger/cga/9/cga+10.md

 - More complex implementation
 - Less familiar to practitioners

 While the geometric formulation is more elegant and avoids representation singularities like gimbal lock, the numerical conditioning of the underlying iterative least-squares problem is often comparable to well-formulated traditional methods.
-The primary advantage lies not in superior conditioning but in the clearer geometric understanding of the singularity's nature, as we'll see in the next section.
+The primary advantage lies in the clearer geometric understanding of the singularity's nature for classification and avoidance strategies, as we'll see in the next section.

 #### Singularity Analysis and Detection